 2.4 First Aid

-First aid which is appropriate to the activity being undertaken should be available and accessible at all times.
+First aid which is appropriate to the activity being undertaken must always be available and accessible.

 The level of first aid cover and the number of qualified first aiders required will be identified by the risk assessment (Form 5).